First shots fired in the Revolution. “The shot heard ’round

 Cherokee Attack

-Incited by British royal agents, the Cherokee attacked along
+Incited by British royal agents, the Cherokee attacked along the entire southern frontier.

 15 July 1776